 For their history click HERE.
 After a little shopping I bought a jacket I liked for ₤62.00 ($95.38).

 I then made it to Woburn Place and at 5:23 PM found Caffè Nero [639 Russell Square, +44-191-250-4532] (below right; way above right).
 It is a really nice place here in Bloomsbury which is ...

 ... right across the street from the Russell Square Park entrance (below) where I enter to do my runs.

 This is terribly convenient for me.

-[It was also the exact spot where a terrorist attack occurred on August 3, 2016.]
+[It was also the exact spot where a stabbing attack by a Norwegian Muslim occurred on